acefei/acefei.github.io/content/Web_Scraping_Practice.md

 ### Concurrency
 We will use [GRequests](https://github.com/kennethreitz/grequests) which allows you to use Requests with Gevent to make asynchronous HTTP Requests easily.
+Or use the fork: [FRequests](https://github.com/i-trofimtschuk/frequests)

 *Note:*